chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 ## Overriding provides?

 Some providers override the `provides?` method, used to check whether they are a valid provider on the current platform.
-In Chef Client 13, this will cause an error if the provider does not also register themselves with the `provides` call.
+In Chef Infra Client 13, this will cause an error if the provider does not also register themselves with the `provides` call.